You will find a plentiful supply of affordable taxis across Mexico’s cities, towns and villages

 Here are a few tips to help you travel effectively by cab in Mexico, based on recent travel experiences:

-- Learn a few words and phrases in Spanish to help you communicate at least at a basic level with the driver.
-Besides getting to your destination quicker, building some rapport with the driver may get you a better fare in instances where the taxi is not metered;
+Local language: Learn a few words and phrases in Spanish to help you communicate at least at a basic level with the driver.
+Besides getting to your destination quicker, building some rapport with the driver may get you a better fare in instances where the taxi is not metered.

-- If you know little or no Spanish, take a local map with you to show the driver; if you have a smartphone and a data plan that works in Mexico, you could use a mapping app like Google Maps or Apple Maps and use this to show the driver where you want to go;
+Have a map ready: If you know little or no Spanish, take a local map with you to show the driver; if you have a smartphone and a data plan that works in Mexico, you could use a mapping app like Google Maps or Apple Maps and use this to show the driver where you want to go.

-- In Mexico City, build-in plenty of extra time to your journey as traffic congestion can be severe, especially during the rush hours.
-If you are traveling to the airport or to a bus station to catch a scheduled journey, allow time for traffic;
+Traffic congestion: In Mexico City, build-in plenty of extra time to your journey as traffic congestion can be severe, especially during the rush hours.
+If you are traveling to the airport or to a bus station to catch a scheduled journey, allow time for traffic.

-- If you will be visiting Mexico for a while, or plan to live here, scout around for your nearest Taxi Ranks, ask for their phone number and call them when you need a cab.
+Find local Taxi Ranks: If you will be visiting Mexico for a while, or plan to live here, scout around for your nearest Taxi Ranks (Sitios), ask for their phone number and call them when you need a cab.
 You might also sign up for a Uber or Cabify.
-Cabs will come right to your door or hotel, an will even meet you at a predetermined places like a restaurant or a landmark, and don’t charge extra for this;
+Cabs will come right to your door or hotel, and will even meet you at a predetermined places like a restaurant or a landmark, and don’t charge extra for this.

-- Although some taxis are beginning to accept credit and debit cards, most don’t and those that do will usually add 10% to the fare to cover bank charges they pay to offer the card payment facility.
+Have cash ready: Although some taxis are beginning to accept credit and debit cards, most don’t and those that do will usually add 10% to the fare to cover bank charges they pay to offer the card payment facility.
 Uber users pay through the app and there is no need for cash.
-We recommend you non Uber drivers with cash as they prefer it and it will save you money;
+We recommend you pay non-Uber/Cabify drivers with cash as they prefer it and it will save you money.